cloudant-labs/slate/docs2017/src/api/using_views.md

 By default, all	index results reflect the current state of the database.
 Cloudant builds its indexes automatically and asynchronously in the background.
 This usually means the index is	fully up-to-date when you query it.
 If this is not the case, we call the database "stale" and the remaining updates are made when you query the index.
-The results of your query include those updates.
+The results of your query include these updates.
 Cloudant builds three copies of every index in alignment with the three copies of your primary data.

 We recommend that you do not use `stale=ok` or the new `stable` and `update` parameters by default.
 Cloudant supplies the best results and the best performance with the defaults for these parameters.

-If the performance of your view, when queried with the default `stale=false` setting and your application, can tolerate inconsistent results, we recommend `stable=false&update=false`.
+If the performance of your view, when queried with the default `stale=false` setting, and your application can tolerate inconsistent results, we recommend `stable=false&update=false`.
 These settings ensure the fastest response without directing all queries to a single copy of your index (in effect, reducing some aspects of performance to a third of what it should be).